-- On the bottom left of the Dashboard page, click New Dashboard.
+- At the top of the page, click Dashboards.

-- In the Title field, type a name for your dashboard.
+- Type a name for your dashboard in the Title field.
 For this walkthrough, type New Devices.

 When you create a new dashboard, a workspace opens in an editable layout mode.
 This workspace contains a single region and two empty widgets: a chart and a text box.

 Delete the text box by completing the following steps:

 - Click the command menu in the upper right corner of the text box widget and select Delete.